joeybernard/ACENET_Summer_School_General/_episodes/04-machine-learning.md

 >>> houseSDF = spark.read.csv("file:///home/cgeroux/ml_spark/houses_clean.csv", header=True, inferSchema=True)
 ~~~
 {:.bash}
+Here we have read in the csv file 'houses_clean.csv' and stored the data in the spark dataframe `houseSDF`.

 When you run the above command you will see a couple warning messages something like:
 ~~~
 17/04/18 17:11:03 WARN ObjectStore: Version information not found in metastore. hive.metastore.schema.verification is not enabled so recording the schema version 1.2.0